cncf/clomonitor/docs/dev.md

 with (format csv, header true, delimiter ';');
 ```

-At this point our database is ready to launch our local instance of CloMonitor and start doing some work on it.
+At this point our database is ready to launch our local instance of CLOMonitor and start doing some work on it.

 ## Backend